-The success of the school's SEN policy and provision can be evaluated through:
+The success of the school's SEND policy and provision can be evaluated through:

-- Monitoring of classroom practice by SENDCO / subject co-ordinators, SLT; - Analysis of pupil tracking data and assessment results for individual pupils and cohorts; - Value-added data for pupils on SEN register; - Termly monitoring of procedures and practices by SENDCO; - The Governor's Annual Report; - Using LA SEN data / Specialist and Link inspector visit information. - The SEN Action Plan: - Feedback from pupils and parents.
+- Monitoring of classroom practice by SENDCo / subject co-ordinators, SLT; - Analysis of pupil tracking data and assessment results for individual pupils and cohorts; - Value-added data for pupils on SEND List; - Termly monitoring of procedures and practices by SENDCo; - The Governor's Annual Report; - Using LA SEND data / Specialist and Link inspector visit information. - The SEND Action Plan: - Feedback from pupils and parents.